liferay/liferay-docs/develop/tutorials/articles/470-javascript/03-loading-custom-modules-and-global-libraries.markdown

     **Initialization code:** requires no loader mechanism.
 Simply add your code to the module's configuration file.

-3. Add the module's definition to the configuration file, using the loader mechanism you identified in step 2.
+3. Add the module's definition to the configuration file using the loader mechanism you identified in step 2.

     Below are some example configurations for each use case.